LeonidAlekseev/CT-GAN/README.md

 <div align="center">

   <h1>[MED] [3D] [GEN] CT GAN</h1>
   <p>In this repository you will find a Keras implementation of CT-GAN: A framework for adding or removing evidence in 3D volumetric medical scans.
-In this readme, you will find a description of CT-GAN, examples of how to use the code, and links to our tampered datasets.</p>
+In this readme, you will find a description of CT-GAN, examples of how to use the code, and links to our datasets.</p>

 </div>